Skip to content

 Adaptation Solutions

 "Standard weather station data covers regions.
-Microclimate modeling covers your specific building site."
+Microclimate modelling covers your specific building site."

-Microclimate simulation analyzes climate conditions at the scale of meters to kilometers - the level at which buildings and urban spaces actually experience weather.
+Microclimate simulation analyses climate conditions at the scale of meters to kilometres - the level at which buildings and urban spaces actually experience weather.

 Temperature Mapping